paperclip-ui/legacy-paperclip/README.md

 Currently, UIs compile to **React** and **static HTML**.
 More languages are planned for after Beta.

-### Features
+## Features

 - Scoped CSS by default, and expressive syntax that enables you to be more precise about what elements are styled.
-This can be useful for CSS frameworks.
+This can even be used to scope CSS frameworks.
 - Generic, and designed for any language.
 You can use Paperclip in your existing codebase.
 - Compiles to plain performant code.
 No runtime.
 - Visual test tooling to help you track UI changes across your app.